jameshfisher/jameshfisher.com/_posts/2017-05-02-cikernel-cli.md

 title: How to make a Core Image kernel program running on the CLI
 justification: I'm learning Core Image and Swift
 tags: []
+summary: >-
+  A Swift CLI program that applies a Core Image kernel to image files, allowing operations like averaging two images.
 ---

 Here's a CLI program which lets you apply a Core Image kernel to image files to generate a new image file.
 Example of use to average two images: